Biswasworkplace/Pharma-calculator/README.md

-# Pharma-ICH-Guidlines
-A searchable, simplified, practical handbook of ICH guidelines (Q-series focused on API R&amp;D) **# 📘 ICH Guidelines Smart Handbook
+# 📘 ICH Guidelines Smart Handbook

 A searchable and simplified handbook of ICH guidelines focused on API Research & Development.